Vocabulary Instruction

 Core Vocabulary: Word Zones

 The core vocabulary consists of 5,586 words.
 When root words that share endings (-ed, -ing, -s, -es) are grouped together, the number falls to 4,000.
 When words that share prefixes and suffixes (e.g., un-, -ful) are included, the number is even smaller: 2,500.
 The core vocabulary can be grouped into five word zones of frequency.
-(Remember that this list is intended for use by teachers, not for students to memorize.)
+(Remember that this list is intended for use by teachers to guide vocabulary instruction, not for students to memorize.)

 Core Vocabulary Word Maps